A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: Details of the index pipeline

 Unlike variable transformation, scaling maintains the distributional shape of the variable.
-It includes techniques such as centering, z-score standardization, and min-max standardization and can be expressed as \([x_{j}(s;t) - \alpha]/\gamma\).
+It includes techniques such as centering, z-score standardization, and min-max standardization and can be expressed as \([x_{j}(s;t) - \alpha]/\gamma\) where \(\alpha\) and \(\gamma\) are constants.
 In the Human Development Index (HDI), the three dimensions (health, education, and economy) are converted into the same scale (0-1) using min-max standardization.

 Although the scaling might be considered to be a transformation, we have elected to make it a separate module because it is neater.
-Scaling simply changes the numbers in the data not the shape of a variable.
-Transformation will most likely change the shape, and is usually non-linear.
+Figure~\ref{fig-scale-var-trans-compare} shows that scaling simply changes the numbers in the data but not the shape of a variable, while transformation will most likely change the shape, as it is usually non-linear.